OPS-E2E-PPE/VBA-Docs/api/Outlook.explorer.activeinlineresponse.md

 ## Remarks

-You can use the same properties and methods of the [MailItem](Outlook.MailItem.md) object on this item, except for the following:
+Use the same properties and methods of the [MailItem](Outlook.MailItem.md) object on this item, except for the following:

 - [MailItem.Actions](Outlook.MailItem.Actions.md) property